 But as you can see in this fashion brand guidelines template above, they plaster their logo all over each page.

-Creative minimalist brand guide example
+Creative minimalist brand guide template

 Creative Minimalist Brand Guide Example

-Bold collage brand style guidelines example
+Bold collage brand style guidelines template

 Bold Collage Brand Style Guidelines Example